 However, little evidence has been produced to point to a higher proportion of incidents involving cyclists wearing headphones.

-It’s also important to make a distinction between over-ear and noise-cancelling headphones, and bone conduction and air conduction headphones that don’t obstruct your ear canals or use a microphone to pick up ambient noise.
+It’s also important to make a distinction between over-ear or in-ear headphones, and bone-conduction or air-conduction designs that don’t obstruct your ear canals or use a microphone to pick up ambient noise.

-Some cyclists choose to use only one earbud to increase their awareness.
+Some cyclists, meanwhile, choose to use only one earbud to increase their awareness.

-Research by Dr Katrina Jungnickel and Dr Rachel Aldred even suggests listening to music helps cyclists form a ‘sensory strategy’ that could contribute to heightened road safety in a busy urban environment.
+Research by Dr Katrina Jungnickel and Dr Rachel Aldred even suggests listening to music helps cyclists form a ‘sensory strategy’ that could contribute to heightened road safety in a busy urban environment, although that's an argument you'll struggle to convince many cyclists of.

 Is it legal to wear headphones while cycling?